enzosanfilippo/DR400-model/README.md

 The motivation behind this project was to:
 - Take on the challenge of self-learning an aircraft modeling tool
 - Strengthen my aeronautical engineering skills with a hands-on project
-- Contribute the **first-ever DR400 model publicly available for OpenVSP**
+- Contribute the **first DR400 model publicly available for OpenVSP**

 The learning process was mostly based on YouTube tutorials and self-experimentation.